Implications of Sola Scriptura

 Mature Baptists count it a great privilege to have the freedom to read, study, and meditate upon God’s Word.
 But with freedom comes great responsibility.
-Believers are responsible to ensure that Scripture is their highest authority in every area of life.
-Every other influence in the world today (Facebook, Youtube, news outlets, etc.) is subordinate to Scripture.
-Part of obeying Scripture is to submit to the authorities that God has placed there for their own good to the best of their abilities and the dictates of their conscience before God.
+Believers are responsible to ensure that Scripture holds the highest authority in every area of life.
+Every other influence in the world today (books, social media, news outlets, etc.) is subordinate to Scripture.
+Part of obeying Scripture is submitting to the authorities that God has placed there for our own good to the best of our abilities and satisfying the dictates of our consciences before God.

 We have noted that though Scripture is the highest and final authority in the life of the church and the believer, there is still place for tradition, lesser authorities, and individual accountability and responsibility.
 When any of these elements are disregarded, brought out of balance, or elevated to the level of Scriptural authority, the teaching and authority of Scripture is undermined and great harm comes to the body of Christ.